Dutch police: 6 dead after truck hit community barbecue | Business

 Dutch police: 6 dead after truck hit community barbecue

-Boers said the driver was not under the influence of alcohol at the time of the crash.The large truck he was driving left a small rural road and careered down the bank of the dike and plowed into the village gathering.
+Boers said the driver was not under the influence of alcohol at the time of the crash.We are investigating what could have happened, Boers said.Forensic investigators worked into the night Saturday around the truck where it stopped at the bottom of the dike.

 - Country: